MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/getfile-method.md

 ## Remarks

-An error occurs if the specified file does not exist.
+An error occurs if the specified file does not exist or if _filespec_ is an HTTP-based path.

 ## See also